 Public Health Nurses: Professional nurses who have a registered nurse license and a public health license can be contracted to provide school health services.

-Registered Nurse: There is great variability in the training to be eligible to become a registered nurse.
+Registered Nurses: There is great variability in the training to be eligible to become a registered nurse.
 This may be an associate (2 year) or bachelor's (4 year) degree prepared nurse.
 However, population health is not included in the training for associate degree RNs and this should be considered when creating health services structure.

-Licensed Practical Nurse: The Licensed Practical Nurse (LPN) is a distinct licensure from the Board of Nursing.
+Licensed Practical Nurses: The Licensed Practical Nurse (LPN) is a distinct licensure from the Board of Nursing.
 The differences between the role of the LPN and RN are clearly delineated in the Nurse Practice Act.
 It is essential that both the LPN and the school district have a very clear understanding of the licensure when utilizing LPNs in the health office.
 There also needs to be a structure of supervision in place for an LPN.

 Unlicensed Assistive Personnel: Also called a UAP, this is anyone who is providing health services in the school setting but does not have any type of healthcare license.
 Most often this is referring to the health assistant who is providing services in the office but it also includes any teachers, administrators or other school staff that provide health services under the direction of the registered nurse or other qualified health professional.

-In this section you will find examples of policies and procedures as well as key elements for writing your own
+In this section you will find examples of policies and procedures as well as key elements for writing your own:

 General Policy and Procedure Guidance